trOnk12/rijksmusem/documentation/README.md

     // The player has finished the whole item.
 This would be the last state for an item FINISHED,

-    // The player state is unknown.
+    // The player state is unknown
     UNKNOWN;
 }
 ```

 The initial player status should be ```INITIALIZED```.
 It should have this value also after ```fun reset()``` is called.
-When the ```fun load(creativeURL: Uri)``` is called the status should change to ```LOADING``` just before it begins and when it completes to ```LOADING_FINISHED```.
 In case the loading fails the ```FAILED``` status should be set.
+Also this should be set when an error occurs.
 During playback, if the player needs to buffer the media then it should change the status to ```BUFFERING``` and when the buffering ends it should change it to ```BUFFERING_FINISHED```.
 When it starts buffering it should also call ```fun onBuffering()``` and when it finishes ```fun onBufferingFinished()```.
 In this way the AdManager will be notified that a buffering is started or has completed.
 When the player actively plays the ad the status should be ```PLAYING``` and if it is paused the status should be ```PAUSED```.
 When the player finishes to play a track then the status should change to ```FINISHED```.
 It should also call ```fun onEnded()``` to notify the AdManager that the playback has finished.

-### isBufferingWhilePaused function

-The value returned by this function is used only for server side playback (streams).
-Return true if the player buffers the content while paused and starts from that same point when it resumes.
-Return false if the player does not buffer the content while paused, and when it resumes the playback starts from the live frame of the stream.

 ### listener functions